FrankvanZ/developer-portal/README.md

 #### Environment Variables

 The Sitecore developer portal incorporates a number of third party services to bring in content.
-For full functionality, you must create a **.env.local** file in the root of the project and add in the below environment variables.
+For full functionality, you must create a **.env** file in the root of the project and add in the below environment variables.
 Use the `.env.template` file as a starting point.

-The following variables should exist within the .env.local file:
+The following variables should exist within the .env file:

 ```
 NEXT_PUBLIC_PUBLIC_URL=